jasonstreet/Project-2---Space-API/README.md

 This project has already been deployed at https://jasonstreet.github.io/Project-2---Space-API/#top

+In order to deploy this to Github pages I did the following:
+1. Test local functionality for bugs
+2. Commit all relevant files to GitHub
+3. Enter settings in GitHub
+4. Navigate to GitHub pages and click deploy

+No other requirements are needed as this website is quite simple, so it can be easily deployed through GitHub.

 You can also deploy it locally yourself by downloading this project, then open as a project in your chosen IDE.
 This project has been tested in Brackets and Notepad++ and should work in other IDE's.
 To install in Brackets, right-click the master folder, and select "Open as Brackets Project".

 Due to Changes in Google policy to longer offer Google Maps API to developers completely free of charge, the map in this application has a watermark.
 This is due to the fact that I used a free developer version for this project, and this is not an error as a result of the code or the user.